 - The final column is labeled Device Type and this will simply let you know how the potential customer accessed your site.
 It will say either desktop, which means from a laptop or a desktop computer.
 If it says mobile it means the site was accessed via a mobile phone or even a tablet.

 Accessing Detective via the Contact Manager

-- Log in to your Art Storefronts Control Panel and in the Jump To Menu, select the option labeled Contacts.
+- Log in to your Art Storefronts Site manager and in the Jump To Menu, select the option labeled Contacts.
 We’re selecting Contacts because we want to get to the more specialized information that the detective can offer based off a contact.

 - You’re going to be taken to your Contact Manager.
 Here you’ll want to scroll down until you find the Contact you want to look at and then you’ll need to go ahead and click on the name provided.
 In our example, we’re going to use the Contact labeled Jess WholesaleTest.

 - After clicking on the Contact, you’re going to be taken to a new page where you will see several different tabs.
 You need to make sure that you click on the tab labeled Behaviour.
 This will make sure you’re capable of accessing the Detective.

 - After clicking on the tab labeled Behaviour there will be a tab labeled Detective.
 You’ll need to click on this so you can review the Detective information for the specified contact.